backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Commands.md

 - `terraform validate`: To check if the syntax of the terraform files.
 	- **We need to initialize the terraform configuration directory using `terraform init` before running this command**.
 - `terraform fmt`: Format the terraform files.
+	- By default, `fmt` scans the current directory for configuration files and formats them according to the HCP canonical style and format.
+	- `terraform fmt -recursive` will scan and format files in sub-directories.
 - `terraform state list`: List the state
 - `terraform destroy`: **Delete the infrastructure completely**.
+	- `terraform apply -destroy`
 - `terraform show`: *to provide human-readable output from a **state or plan** file*.
 	- `terraform show <planfile>`: To see the contents of a plan file
 	- `terraform show -json`: To show the contents of the state file in json format.